Become a Preceptor

 You are eligible to serve as a preceptor if you meet the following criteria.

 - Licensed and in good standing with your state medical board.

 - Must have practiced in discipline for one year full-time prior to teaching students.

 - Willingness to assist students in achieving objectives of rotation

 What are the benefits of volunteering as a preceptor?

-View the preceptor benefits page in the Preceptor Manual [PDF] for more information on CME credits and other benefits.
+View the preceptor benefits page from the Preceptor Handbook for more information on CME credits and other benefits.

 Do I give the student a grade at the end of their rotation?